 Back up: once DHS exhausts all available options for overflow shelters, it will have to consider returning to pre-COVID shelter densities at strategic shelter locations to ensure that it can meet the charge of preventing cold weather injury.

-This is a departure from prior years, which included a specific set of seasonal shelters that opened at the beginning of hypothermia season and operated for the entirety of the season.
+This is the second year we are adopting this strategy.
+Previously we had a specific set of seasonal shelters that opened at the beginning of hypothermia season and operated for the entirety of the season.
 Given our inability to predict how much additional shelter capacity may be needed in the months ahead, the District is preparing to open overflow shelters as needed.
 Overflow shelters operate from 8 pm to 7 am.
 Once brought online, to the extent possible, overflow shelters will remain open throughout the rest of the season if there is a consistent demand for the facility.
 Together, DHS and TCP monitor capacity levels carefully.
 As the number of vacant beds falls below the threshold for overflow capacity, DHS and TCP will activate the overflow sites available, leveraging standby staff to operate the shelters as needed.

 Otherwise, low-barrier shelters for individuals will remain open 24 hours a day, 7 days a week.
 Exceptions may be required to facilitate deep cleaning and necessary maintenance and repairs.
 Planned daytime closures will be discussed with partners as described in Section 1.3 of this plan.